Meeting-Unknown/Meeting-Unknown.github.io/README.md

 - It was going to play like a dream the character is having after getting squashed.

 ## What Actually Happened
-- It became a simple random video about my character looking around and at the 3D characters while moving.
+- It became a simple random video about my character looking around and exploring inside the TV.